 The answer to this question will obviously be different according to whether you are a young, innovative SMB or a large, well-established company.
 Your business sector and market structure will also influence your choices.
 There is also the question of trade shows next year and how that will play out – normally a source of leads for many businesses.
 So it may mean that you need to invest even more heavily in your digital strategy.

-In a B2B activity where buying cycles are complex and the targeted group of customers is very specific, implementing an inbound marketing strategy is the most effective way to reach your objectives.
+In a B2B activity where buying cycles are complex and the targeted group of customers is very specific, implementing an inbound marketing strategy is the most effective way to reach your targets.
 Inbound marketing costs 62% less than outbound marketing techniques and generates 3 times more leads.
-It’s a strategy that certainly shouldn’t be overlooked when it comes time to allocate your marketing budget.
+It’s a digital strategy that certainly shouldn’t be overlooked when it comes time to allocate your marketing budget.
+It is cost-effective, controlled by you and a long term strategy that creates new business for your company and helps establish a trusted brand.
 You can also complement this with paid search techniques to boost the visibility of your content.

 03. Our recommendations for an inbound marketing strategy

-If you decide to use an inbound marketing strategy exclusively, your budget will be allocated to 4 main areas of expenditure.
+If you decide to plan an inbound marketing strategy exclusively, your budget plan will be allocated to 4 main areas of expenditure.

 1. Website (30%)